aitshuber/scoutrec/_posts/2024-09-04-scout-is-on-the-move.md

 ### Why the Move?

 Our new location at 617 S Buchanan St positions us in the vibrant downtown area, a hub of business activity and community life.
 As a company rooted in Lafayette, we’re thrilled to be part of the continued revitalization of downtown and to contribute to the energy that makes this city so unique.
-This move allows us to be closer to our clients, partners, and the community we proudly serve.
+This move represents an exciting milestone for Scout Real Estate Co. — we are proud to announce that we have purchased this building as our new permanent home, transitioning from leasing to ownership.
+This investment reflects our confidence in the growth and future of Lafayette and our commitment to establishing deep roots in the community we proudly serve.
+Owning our own space not only allows us to better serve our clients but also aligns with our long-term vision of growth and stability.

 ### Continued Commitment to Excellence